 When you choose to select a DNS server automatically, Recovery Manager for Active Directory retrieves a list of DNS servers used by domain controllers.
 In live Active Directory, Recovery Manager for Active Directory connects directly to domain controllers to get DNS servers that are currently in use.
-For Bare Metal Recovery, DNS servers are retrieved from computer settings that are stored in the RMAD BMR backup.
 For every recovery method that uses clean OS, current DNS client settings are ignored.
 With the exception of the Restore Active Directory on Clean OS recovery method which installs the DNS server on the target machine.